MA

 Practicum cannot be taken over the summer.

 Internships are a two-semester (10-month), full-time commitment for those school counseling students who do not hold a Connecticut Teaching Certificate but wish to be certified as school counselors.
-For all others, the internship will consist of a 600-hour experience that can be completed in either one or two semesters.

 If you are a certified teacher and have completed 3 years of successful elementary, middle, or secondary public school teaching, a full-year internship is not required.
 What you are required to complete to be eligible for certification as a school counselor in Connecticut is a 600-hour full-time internship in a public school which can be completed in one semester.